ALeggeUp/ifm-spark-dev/README.md

 What is it?
 -----------

+IFM Spark Dev Board is a minimal Cortex-M0 dev board for experimentation.
-This is an example project that uses Gradle to build and test an embedded application.
+The firmware is an example project that uses Gradle to build and test an embedded application.
 It uses the examples included with the CppUTest project to show how it would work, the embedded application doesn't do anything other than contain the objects to test.